cds-snc/data-lake/docs/data/onboarding.md

 Once the data is in the `Transformed` bucket, it can be connected to a tool like Superset or QuickSight for analysis.

+---

+:information_source: There is only one instance of the data lake, which is used by our Staging and Production BI tools.
+However, fine grained access is granted to each dataset so that it only appears in the appropriate BI tool environment.

 ## Add the new data

 New datasets almost always start in the `Raw` bucket.
 The first step is to determine the folder structure for the new dataset.
 The pattern we use is below: